-- Application form completed in English should be submitted through the link below: https://bit.ly/ukkoreacc2022 - Application should be submitted by Friday 17 June 2022, GMT 10.00 (KST 18.00) - Please be informed enquiries and applications submitted after the deadline will NOT be considered.
+- Please submit your application form (written in English) to arts@britishcouncil.or.kr.
+The subject of your email should be: UK-Korea Creative Commissions Application [Project Name] - Application should be submitted by Friday 21 July 2023, GMT 10.00 (KST 18.00) - Please be informed enquiries and applications submitted after the deadline will NOT be considered.